mrmaxwellm9/CSVToDB/README.md

 The .db file will be exported to the same directory as the executable.

-#Improvements Needed
+# Improvements Needed

 Better type matching, right now only positive whole numbers are marked as ints and everything else as a string.

-Allow userss to pick the datatypes from a dropdown menu
+Allow users to pick the datatypes from a dropdown menu